 Poley Mountain is a ski area located in the province of New Brunswick in Canada.
 The resort is in the town of Waterford, NB.

 Poley Mountain is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Poley Mountain.
+Unfortunately, none of those passes work with Poley Mountain.
 To purchase season passes, you'll need to visit Poley Mountain's website.

 There are numerous options to stay at Poley Mountain around the resort.
 Check out the available options with the form below.